HyeongminMoon/HyeongminMoon.github.io/index.md

 layout: home
 title: "Home"
 ---
-<p>I am a AI engineer mainly researching about computer vision.
+I am a AI engineer mainly researching about computer vision.

 For me, Development does not happen just in computer.
-Development means All actions that present a solution when a problem is given, and if the real action is more appropriate than the code, I prefer to adopt it.</p>
+Development means All actions that present a solution when a problem is given, and if the real action is more appropriate than the code, I prefer to adopt it.
+<br> <br />
 #### *Tech Stack*
 * (Language/Script) &nbsp; **Python** &nbsp; C/C++/C# &nbsp; SQL
 * (Vision/AI Tool) &nbsp; **Pytorch Opencv** &nbsp; Tensorflow &nbsp; Onnx